open-compensation-token-license/license-token-website/wikisrc/nf-ts-environmental-impact.md

 ## Understanding NFTs and Blockchain Technology

 NFTs are built on blockchain technology, primarily using the Ethereum blockchain and its proof of work (PoW) consensus.
 This system requires immense computational power, leading to high energy consumption and associated carbon emissions.
 The [Ethereum Energy Consumption Index](https://digiconomist.net/ethereum-energy-consumption) offers insights into the scale of energy use by Ethereum.
+For more on blockchain technology, visit [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Environmental Impacts of NFTs

 ### 1. Carbon Footprint of Transactions

 The PoW system demands significant energy per transaction, contributing to substantial carbon emissions.
 The yearly energy use of Ethereum is comparable to that of small nations, highlighting the sustainability challenge.
+Learn more about the [environmental impact of NFTs](https://www.license-token.com/wiki/nf-ts-environmental-impact).

 ### 2. Resource Utilization